Office of Elementary and Secondary Education, Department of Education.

 (2) Project Performance Targets.
 Why each proposed performance target is ambitious yet achievable compared to the baseline for the performance measure and when, during the project period, the applicant would meet the performance target(s).

-Note: The Secretary encourages applicants to consider measures and targets tied to their grant activities during the grant period.
-For instance, if an applicant is using eligibility for free and reduced-price lunch to measure the number of low-income families served by the project, the applicant could provide a percentage for students qualifying for free and reduced-price lunch.
-If an applicant is targeting services to a Qualified Opportunity Zone, the applicant could provide the census tract number of the Qualified Opportunity Zone(s) in which it proposes to provide services.
-The measures should be sufficient to gauge the progress throughout the grant period, and show results by the end of the grant period.
+The Secretary encourages applicants to consider measures and targets tied to their grant activities during the grant period.
+The measures should be sufficient to gauge the progress throughout the grant period and show results by the end of the grant period.

 (3) Data Collection and Reporting. (i) The data collection and reporting methods the applicant would use and why those methods are likely to yield reliable, valid, and meaningful performance data; and